kevinolega/callcentertrainingtips/_posts/2019-07-03-perform-observe.md

 **Person:**

 I'll become a wise observer at first.
-Observing every aspects to be a good performer.
+Observing every aspect to be a good performer.
 And who knows, Someday I'll play with the guitar too.

 **Me:**